cloud-elements/devportal/docs/guides/formulasC2/reference.md

 ### Scheduled

 Triggered at times specified by a Cron job.
-We recommedn that you review the many reference pages for Cron jobs online.
-In general, the Cron format follows consists of:
+We recommend that you review the many reference pages for Cron jobs online.

+{% include note.html content=" The minimum scheduled frequency is 15 minutes." %}

+In general, the Cron format consists of:

 | Minute </br>0-59| Hour</br>0-23   | Day of Month</br>1-31   | Month of Year</br>1-12   | Day of Week</br>1-7</br>Monday-Sunday   | Year</br>1900-3000   |
 | :------------- | :------------- | :------------- | :------------- | :------------- |:------------- |